AshridgeTechnologies/elemento/stories/Firestore data storage.md

 - ✅ Google account required for developer to set up database
 - ✅ Model object in the editor
 - Can add in editor and use as a store
-- Configuration data needed is held in model object
+- Configuration data needed is loaded from deployed app
+- Dev configuration data is available in dev preview
 - ✅ Do not assume Firebase hosting
 - ✅ Security is enforced to keep users' data separate
 - Update security rules action in the model object
+- Can select project to update from a list

 Security requirements
 ---------------------